colla00/GRC-Cybersecurity-Fellowship/README.md

 - 📝 **Team Coordination Notes** – Internal communications and workflow improvements

 ## 📢 About the Fellowship
-The **Pass It On Maryland GRC Cybersecurity Fellowship** is a hands-on program designed to develop skills in **risk management, governance, and cybersecurity policy implementation**.
+This *GRC Cybersecurity Fellowship** is a hands-on program designed to develop skills in **risk management, governance, and cybersecurity policy implementation**.